OfficeDev/office-js-docs-pr/docs/design/add-in-design.md

 ---
 title: Design the UI of Office Add-ins
-description: 'Learn the best practices for the visual design of Office Add-ins.' ms.date: 07/08/2021 ms.localizationpriority: high
+description: Learn the best practices for the visual design of Office Add-ins. ms.date: 07/08/2021 ms.localizationpriority: high
 ---